-Our learning project during the Summer Term is 'Road Trip USA'.
+Our learning project during the Autumn Term is 'Road Trip USA'.
 We are excited to become explorers of both geography and history.
 Year 4 are excited to travel through time and learn about the Iroquois tribe and how they have an impact today.
 We now have a new topic book to help us with this topic!
 We will also investigate human and physical features of American states in order to compare it to Lowestoft and the UK.
 This topic will allow us to delve deeper into British Values and SMSC as we consider democracy, rule of law, individual liberty, mutual respect and tolerance of others.

 We are very excited for our Sparkling Start where we have some Native Indians in school to join us!
 Remember your attendance matters and you need to be in to experience the Sparkling Start!

 PE will be on Monday alternating with Forest School.
 This can sometimes be changed so we suggest you keep your child's PE kit in school all week.

 Forest School will be on alternate Mondays.
 Wellies and coats are needed as we will go out in all kinds of weather.